Invasion of the Dinosaurs

 First airings by location UK Repeats / Foreign Cable and Satellite Previous Story / Next Story

-• Although it had accepted and classified The Time Warrior in black and white, the ABC wanted to broadcast that season in colour (PAL transmissions were due to commence from March 1975).
-The BBC reported it was able to furnish all the serials in colour, but not Invasion of the Dinosaurs because episode one had by then already been erased (probably very soon after the telerecording had been made!).
-Serial WWW was therefore rejected by the ABC on account of its format before it had even been submitted to the censorship board.
+• Season 11 was offered to Australia by mid-1974.
+The Time Warrior (as 16mm b/w films) was assessed by the censors on 30 July 1974.
+Although it had accepted and classified that story in b/w, the ABC wanted to broadcast that season in colour (PAL transmissions were due to commence from March 1975).
+The BBC reported it was able to furnish all the serials in colour, but not Invasion of the Dinosaurs because Part 1 had by then already been erased.
+Serial WWW was therefore 'rejected' by the ABC on account of its format.

-• A non-sale to Australia meant that the only other Commonwealth country still buying the series in black and white -- Gibraltar -- could not afford to purchase it.
-(A sale to the United Arab Emirates, Hong Kong and New Zealand was also not possible, as they were all broadcasting in colour at that time.)
+• A non-sale to Australia meant that the only other Commonwealth country still buying the series in black and white at that point -- Gibraltar -- could not afford to purchase it.
+(Sales to the United Arab Emirates, Hong Kong and New Zealand were also not possible, as they were all broadcasting in colour at that time.)

 • A clip of the Brigadier from part six was used in part four of Logopolis, which aired in early 1981.